rammelmueller/pragmatic-k8s-hosting/slides.md

 - "We don't have time for DR tests"

 > If you don't have strong reasons *for* self‑hosting,
-> your default should be managed k8s.
+> your default should probably be managed k8s.

 ---
 layout: section